 - Standard Contractual Recognition of Hong Kong Resolution Stay Clause

-These allow market participants that do not wish to adhere to a protocol to bilaterally incorporate contractual recognition of resolution stay regimes provisions into their contracts.
+These additional resources allow market participants that do not wish to adhere to a protocol to bilaterally incorporate contractual recognition of resolution stay regimes provisions into their contracts.
 Market participants seeking a bilateral solution to the resolution stay requirements may also utilize ‘incorporation by reference’ language – further details of which can be found in the FAQs to the ISDA JMP.

 In response to the Stay Regulations implemented in the United States, ISDA developed the ISDA 2018 U.S. Resolution Stay Protocol which enables in-scope entities to amend qualified financial contracts (QFCs) to ensure such QFCs, unless excluded or exempted, are subject to applicable limits on the exercise of default rights.